The viability of bugging out in an RV depends on a variety of factors including your location, budget, personal preferences, and more.

 Bug out motorcycles and bicycles are much nimbler than pickups and, oftentimes, much easier to repair.
 However, they have virtually no storage capacity when compared to pickups.
 The towing capabilities of a motorbike or a regular bike are also non-existent.
 Bikes are also a poor barrier to the elements or animals.

 Simply acquiring a truck is not enough for a successful survival mission.
-You will also need to equip it and stock it up with stuff.
+You will also need to equip it and stock it up with various pieces of survial gear.
 Tools, weapons, supplies, and so on.
+These items should be on top of any truck bug out bag you prepared before hand.
 Below is a list of essential items every bug-out trucker could use when SHTF.
 Feel free to add any items relevant to you.

 Essential bug out gear for a survival truck includes: